 Aubert de Villaine, married to the Hyde’s cousin Pamela F. de Villaine, is one of Burgundies most recognized individuals.
-As the proprietor of his own wine, A. & P. de Villaine, and as co-director of DRC, Aubert has spent his years carefully studying every nuance that might enhance his viticultural and enological practices.
+As the proprietor of his own wine, A. & P. de Villaine, and as co-director of Domaine de la Romanée Conti, Aubert has spent his years carefully studying every nuance that might enhance his viticultural and enological practices.

-Guillaume joined HdV in the summer of 2013 as a harvest intern.
-In early 2015 he was promoted to Associate Winemaker under the supervision of Head Winemaker Stephane Vivier.
-Guillaume works closely with Larry Hyde in the vineyard and Aubert de Villaine on matters involving winemaking.
+Guillaume joined Hyde de Villaine as a harvest intern in the summer of 2013 and was promoted to Associate Winemaker in 2015.
+Guillaume works closely with Larry and Chris Hyde on all vineyard matters and reports to Aubert de Villaine on matters involving winemaking.

 Born in Bordeaux and raised in Toulouse, France; his passion for wine was first initiated at a young age by his grandfather, who worked as a Cooper with many of the first growth Chateaus of Bordeaux.
 Guillaume earned his master’s degree in agricultural engineering, then pursued a degree in winemaking and viticulture from the University of Bordeaux while working for ultra-premium wineries in the Sonoma Coast and Bordeaux.

 Guillaume believes strongly in terroir-driven winemaking, which emphasizes the many qualities of Hyde Vineyard, with minimal manipulation in the cellar.